Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

 Here is what these folders contain:

-- _bin_: this contains the Jai compiler executables (jai.exe for Windows, jai-linux for Linux, see $ 4.1-4.4) and the LLVM linker lld (see section § 4.5).
+- _bin_: this contains the Jai compiler executables (jai.exe for Windows, jai-linux for Linux, jai-macos for MacOs, see $ 4.1-4.4) and the LLVM linker lld (see section § 4.5).
 - *how_to*: this contains some examples with explanatory comments.
 - _examples_: this contains some more advanced example programs.
 - _modules_: this contains Jai’s standard library, we'll discuss this in the rest of the book, in particular in § 6B, 19, 27, 31-34.